BLB Solicitors

 I wish… Letters of Wishes for Wills and Trusts

-If you require any information on Wills, charitable gifts or estate planning, please contact our Wills and Probate Team on 01225 755656.
-Alternatively, you can email them, or complete the contact form at the foot of this page.
+If you require any information on Wills, charitable gifts or estate planning, please contact our Wills and Probate Team on 01225 755656 or by completing the Contact Form below.

 What is a Letter of Wishes?